Coinbase Review 2026

 Getting Started: Step-by-Step Guide

 New to Coinbase?
-After testing the complete onboarding process myself, I created this step-by-step guide to help you start trading safely and avoid common pitfalls.
+Here is a step-by-step guide to help you start trading safely and avoid common pitfalls.

 Step 1: Create Your Account